memphisdev/save-zakar-hackathon/README.md

     "geospatial_y": 5
   }
   ```
-1. To submit your project please open an issue in the save-zakar-hackathon repository and follow the instructions
+3. To submit your project please open an issue in the save-zakar-hackathon repository and follow the instructions.
-2. Create a pull request against the original repository with your project.
+4. Create a pull request against the original repository with your project.
-3. Submit your project via the following [form](https://forms.gle/Hkmk1aLv9FvrZox98).
+5. Finally submit your project via the following [form](https://forms.gle/Hkmk1aLv9FvrZox98).

 ## 🎁  Prizes
 ![Prizes 12](https://github.com/memphisdev/save-zakar-hackathon/assets/107035359/44d04508-cf0b-44dc-a6cc-35cc6cabedc8)